Long Beach Real Estate

 The climate is warmer and sunnier than the beach cities to the west.
 Less marine layer, more clear days.
 If you have lived in Torrance or Redondo and felt like you were waiting for the fog to burn off every morning, Long Beach will feel like a different coast.

-As of spring 2026, the Long Beach housing market is competitive but approachable depending on where you look.
-The median home price for single family homes sits near $900,000, up modestly from the same period last year.
-Condos are trading in a wide range, from the mid $400,000s downtown to over $800,000 in Belmont Shore.
-Homes are averaging about 50 days on market, and the market remains tilted toward sellers with inventory under two months of supply.
+As of late 2025 into spring 2026, the Long Beach housing market is competitive but approachable depending on where you look.
+The median sale price sits near $864,000 across all home types, up roughly 5 percent from a year earlier, with single family homes running higher and condos a more accessible entry point.
+Condos trade in a wide range, from the mid $400,000s downtown to over $800,000 in Belmont Shore.
+Homes are averaging about 45 to 50 days on market and selling close to asking, and the market reads as balanced to mild seller's with inventory still relatively tight.

 What the numbers mean for buyers: Long Beach rewards preparation.
 A strong pre approval and a clean offer structure matter, especially in Bixby Knolls and the beach neighborhoods where multiple offers are common.
 In West Long Beach and North Long Beach the pace is less frantic, but pricing accuracy still matters.
 Come in too high and you are overpaying.
 Come in too low and you lose the house.